-Fibre broadband is faster than standard ADSL connections, providing speeds from 30Mbps to 300Mbps.
-While it’s not as widespread as traditional ADSL broadband, you may still be able to get it where you are.
+Fibre broadband is faster than standard broadband connections, providing speeds from 38Mbps to 152Mbps.
+While it’s not as widespread as traditional broadband yet, you may well be able to get it where you are.

 If you can’t get fibre optic broadband in your area yet, you can sign up to our free alert system and we'll notify you when fibre broadband becomes available in your area.
 This is a free service, and we promise not to share any information that you provide with anyone else.

 If fibre optic broadband is available where you live then subscribing to a service is very quick and easy, and you can do it all online.

 If you can get it, we can help

 If our postcode checker says that fibre optic broadband is already available in your area we will show you a list every package from each of the fibre optic broadband providers that operate in your area.
 You can then compare the different speeds, download limits and costs of each package so you can quickly and easily choose exactly the right fibre optic broadband package to suit you.

 Once you’ve signed up for a fibre optic broadband package your chosen provider will send an engineer to install the whole system for you.